 The Commission assists populations after every major disaster.
 In Mexico, following the 2017 earthquakes which claimed over 450 lives and affected 7 million children, the Commission released €158 000 for education programmes and €400 000 to protect affected children and their families.
 When tropical storm Nate hit the region in October 2017, the Commission allocated €583 000 in order to deliver essential relief items and provide access to water and sanitation in Honduras, Guatemala and Nicaragua.
 Emergency assistance was also delivered to Costa Rica to help the most vulnerable recover their livelihoods and earn a living.
 In June 2018, €400 000 helped provide health care and shelters to victims of the Volcan de Fuego eruption in Guatemala.

 Between 2016 and 2017, through its Education in Emergency programme, the Commission allocated €1.8 million to provide education, protection, and health care - including psychological support – to children and their families in Guatemala, Honduras, and El Salvador.
 In 2018, €2.5 million in assistance will address urgent humanitarian needs related to organised violence, funding protection projects throughout the region.

-Since 1994, the European Commission has allocated €203 million in humanitarian aid to Central America and Mexico.
-Approximately two thirds (€131 million) have been used to respond to emergencies: floods, droughts, epidemics, earthquakes, volcanic eruptions, internal displacements and the humanitarian consequences of organised violence.
-Over €68 million have been invested in preparing vulnerable communities and their institutions to face extreme natural phenomena.
+Since 1994, the European Commission's Civil Protection and Humanitarian Aid Operations (ECHO) have allocated €223 million in humanitarian aid to Central America and Mexico.
+About two thirds (€148 million) helped respond to emergencies such as floods, droughts, epidemics, earthquakes, volcanic eruptions, internal displacements and the humanitarian consequences of organised violence.
+The remaining third (€74.6 million) has been invested in preparing vulnerable communities and their institutions to face future disasters.